 Timely Warning Notices/Crime Alerts will be issued to the campus community via email blast to all WFU assigned email accounts (all students and employees).
-Timely warnings may also be issued using the WAKE ALERT system.
+Timely warnings may also be issued using the WAKE ALERT system which may include a banner on the University homepage.